 [Michael MacNeill]: Thank you Gerry and thank you everyone for joining us this afternoon.

-As Gerry said, schools are an incredibly busy place and so I greatly appreciate your attendance here.
+As Gerry said, schools are incredibly busy places and so I greatly appreciate your attendance here.

 Tonight, we want to explore some of the revisions that have occurred for the Maths curriculum and what some of those, what some of the implications will be for the implementation through familiarisation.